ykern/public-notebooks/PULL_REQUEST_TEMPLATE.md

   - [ ] Runs successfully
   - [ ] Reproducible
 - [ ] Sufficient inline (markdown) documentation
-- [ ] According to project description
+- [ ] In accordance with project description
-- [ ] Utilisation of CVL data catalogue
+- [ ] Utilisation of CVL data catalogue (if applicable, alternative portals such as Zenodo could be utilised as well)